dmmlynarczyk/learn/azure/notes/04_implement-and-manage-storage.md

 - There are four storage types in Azure and they are:
   - **Blob Storage**: object storage for unstructured data like images, videos, documents, and backups.
     - Think of it as a file storage accessible via REST API, great for websites and applications.
+    - Fully supported by the Azure Import/Export service.
+You can specify block blobs or page blobs within containers to be exported to physical drives that you ship to an Azure datacenter.
+      - **Azure Import/Export**: is a specialized tool for transferring large amounts of data to and from Azure via physical drives.
   - **Files**: fully managed file shared accessible via SMB protocol that can be mounted like traditional network drives on Linux/Windows
     - Enables you to set up highly available network file shares that can be accessed anywhere in the world.
     - Perfect for lift-and-shift scenarios or shared application data.
+    - *Supports importing in Azure Import/Export but does not support exporting data from Azure Files.*
   - **Tables**: NoSQL key-value store for structured data that doesn't require complex relationships
     - Ideal for storing large amounts of structured data like user profiles or device information
   - **Queues**: message queuing service that enables asynchronous communication between application components